 During Fall Lobbying Week and in the "Report on the Budget 2019 Consultation" (the Budget Report), the Ministry of Advanced Education, Skills and Training and the Select Standing Committee on Finance and Government Services' affirmed their commitment to release \$5 million in additional support to BCcampus to expand OERs in the province.
-The Budget Report made a recommendation to the provincial government to include this allocation of funds in the 2019 Budget.
+The provincial government committed \$3.26 million to BC campuses in April of 2019 to support the rollout of more OERs in the province.